This site requires a more recent version of Adobe Flash Player to function properly.

 - Consistent margin expansion

-Dow Chemical's adjusted EBITDA margin improved by over 396 basis points year-on-year during the second quarter.
-This was Dow’s 11th consecutive quarter of year-on-year adjusted EBITDA margin expansion.
-Some of the increase in Dow’s adjusted EBITDA during the second quarter could be attributed to higher operating leverage, or increased use of fixed assets, which results in a decrease in marginal production costs.
+Dow Chemical's adjusted EBITDA margin improved by 370 basis points year-on-year during the third quarter.
+This was Dow’s 12th consecutive quarter of year-on-year adjusted EBITDA margin expansion.
+Some of the increase in Dow’s adjusted EBITDA during the third quarter could be attributed to higher operating leverage, or increased use of fixed assets, which results in a decrease in marginal production costs.
 In addition to higher operating leverage, cost savings from the ongoing 3-year, $1 billion productivity drive at the company, also boosted its profitability during the quarter.
 Cost savings from the program are expected to amount to $300 million for the whole year.
 Apart from higher operating leverage and productivity cost savings, Dow’s second quarter adjusted EBITDA margin was also boosted by its increasing feedstock flexibility and higher demand for its high-value, differentiated end products.

 - Olin deal

-Dow Chemical recently announced the spin-off of a significant portion of its chlorine business for a total consideration of $5 billion.
-The spun off business will be merged with a smaller chemical company, Olin Corp., in a tax-efficient Reverse Morris Trust (RMT) transaction.
+Dow Chemical recently spun-off a significant portion of its chlorine business for a total consideration of $5 billion.
+The spun off business merged with a smaller chemical company, Olin Corp., in a tax-efficient Reverse Morris Trust (RMT) transaction.
 The merged entity will have annual sales revenue and EBITDA to the tune of $7 billion and $1 billion, respectively.
-The deal falls in line with Dow’s broader strategy to shift its focus away from more commoditized chemical businesses and divert its resources towards more profitable segments.
+The deal falls in line with Dow’s broader strategy to shift its focus away from the more commoditized chemical businesses and divert its resources towards more profitable segments.
 This is a sweet deal for the company, since it values its rather low-growth, low-margin businesses at almost 7x trailing EBITDA, and provides for investment support to its more profitable divisions like Performance Plastics.

 Below are the key drivers of Dow Chemical's value that present opportunities for upside or downside: